EPazeraDigitalFactory/greeter-kata/README.md

 Today we'll be working on a code kata called the Greeter Kata that I have customized for the exercise.
 The intent of this kata is to give the team an opportunity to get a feel for the Test-Driven Development (TDD) workflow without dealing with the challenges of a large scale codebase that was not written test-first.
 It will incrementally introduce some common challenges and approaches for dealing with them.

 ## The Greeter Feature
 Upon logging into ACME Online Systems a user will be greeted.
-The greeting will welcome them and display their work for the day.
+The greeting will provide a personlized welcome message.

 ## Acceptance Criteria
-1. Given a name of the current user welcome them to the system via a message.
+1. Given a name of the current user welcome them to the system via a message (with correct name capitalization)
 2. Adjust the message based on the time of day in the current timezone
    * 5am - 12pm - provide a morning message
    * 12pm - 5pm - provide an afternoon message